sharmalab/datacafe/README.md

 ## Building Data Cafe

-Data Cafe can be built using Apache Maven 3.x.
+Data Cafe can be built using Apache Maven 3.x and Java 1.8.x or higher.

  $ mvn clean install